amacneil/craft-inspector/README.md

     {
         public function getHelpText()
         {
-            "This variable represents a pizza."
+            return "This variable represents a pizza.";
         }
     }

-When people inspect your variable, now they will see:
+When people inspect your object, they will now see:

     Blocks\PizzaModel
     -----------------